solidusio/solidus/api/openapi/checkout-flow.md

 To enter the billing and shipping addresses, use the `PATCH /checkouts/:order_number` endpoint.

-Once again, call `PUT /checkouts/:order_number/next` to transition the order from the `address` to the `shipping` state.
+The `checkouts#update` endpoint always advance the order to the next state.
+If the above request is successful, the order should now be in the `delivery` state.

 ## 6. Select a shipping method